< Back to all blogs

 That’s because you’ll only use it when shift from 5th to 6th gear, and then back down from 6th to 5th.
 So, with the clutch engaged, you’ll pull the shifter into neutral, flip the lever, and then shift back into gear.
 Easy.

 As you can see, how to drive an 18 wheeler is something that definitely requires a lot of practice and training.
-It’s not that it’s hard to learn, it’s just that you need to have certain skills down pat before you get behind the wheel of a big 18 wheeler on the highway.
+It’s not that it’s hard to learn.
+It’s just that you need to have certain skills down pat before you get behind the wheel of a big rig on the highway.

 The combined weight of the truck, trailer, and cargo can be up to 80,000 pounds.
-That means that a simple mistake that would be harmless in a car could be devastating in an 18 wheeler.
+That means that a simple mistake that would be harmless in a car could be devastating in a semitrailer.
 So, you want to make sure you’re fully prepared.
-Knowing how to drive an 18 wheeler is a valuable skill, and it’s one that anybody can learn.
+Knowing how to drive a semi-truck is a valuable skill, and it’s one that anybody can learn.

 About Booker Transportation